Invisalign Austin

 How Does Invisalign Work?

-When you begin your Invisalign treatment, you’ll be given a full series of clear aligners.
+When beginning Invisalign treatment, you’ll be given a full series of clear aligners.
 Each pair is designed to represent a different stage of your realignment.
-You’ll wear each pair of aligners for about 22 hours per day, only removing to practice oral care or eat meals.
-Once you’ve worn a specific pair for about two weeks, you’ll move on to the next pair in the series until you’ve worn all of them.
-Overall, Invisalign treatment takes between 8 and 12 months to complete.
+You’ll wear each pair of aligners for about 22 hours per day, only removing them to practice oral care or eat.
+Once you’ve worn a specific pair for about two weeks, you’ll move on to the next set in the series until you’ve worn all of them.
+Overall, Invisalign takes between 8 and 12 months to complete.

 Benefits of Invisalign